What is Embodied Spirituality?

 2. The chakras (or cakras), whose number varies across the traditions, are the living body’s subtle energetic centers that store and channel the vital force (pranasakti) of the individual.
 The Indian tantric tradition identifies six of these centers, located respectively at the base of the spine (muladhara), the pelvic sexual area (svadhisthana), the solar plexus (manipura), the heart (anahata), the throat (visuddha), and in the center of the eyebrows or ‘third eye’ (ajna) (Basu, 1986).
 Whereas all these centers were considered in many religious practices, the overriding tendency has been to transmute the primary expressions of the vital force—connected to the lower chakras—into the subtle qualities and ecstasies of the heart and consciousness—connected to the higher chakras.
 If we accept the Indian account of the primordial vital force (sakti) as feminine and of consciousness (shiva) as masculine, traditional tantric practice can be seen as a kind of ‘internalized patriarchy’ in which feminine energies are used at the service of masculine goals and expressions.

-Brought to you by Lina Návar, Holistic Theracoach (Counselor & Coach), MA, MEd, LPC, Body Psychotherapist, Registered Somatic Movement Educator/Therapist, Psychospiritual Healing Facilitator, and Registered Kundalini Yoga Teacher in the greater Austin, Texas metropolitan area.
+Brought to you by Lina Návar, Holistic Theracoach (Counselor & Coach), Certified Psychospiritual Life Coach, MA, MEd, LPC, Body Psychotherapist, Registered Somatic Movement Educator/Therapist, and Registered Kundalini Yoga Teacher.